 Here’s 3.3 hrs of data on two NGC objects, 6939 and 6946, that happen to be side-by-side in the sky.
 Conditions were decent and I was able to get plenty of sub-images.

 Here’s one you don’t see too often.
 A large spiral galaxy that happens to be dimmed by dust in our galaxy.
 If it were not for that dimming, this object would be one of the brighter DSO’s in the sky.
 It is still the 3rd largest galaxy visible to us, behind M33 and M31, the Andromeda Galaxy.

 The Gamma Cass area with the, “Ghost Nebula” (IC63) was an appropriate target for this time of year with Halloween just around the corner.
 This was actually just a test run for how well ISO 6400 would work with 80-100 sub-images.
 Click the image for an enlargement or click here to see the full size version.

 The obligatory Helix Nebula photo for 2014.
 This was taken in the early evening hours of October 24th, 2014.

-Update October 20, 2014: Above is an updated image with more time added.
-Compare to the image below which was made with only 20 minutes of data shot at ISO 6400 (20×60 sec sub-images.)
-I took an additional 30 minutes of 3 minute sub-images at ISO 1600, so the combined total is 50 minutes.
+Update October 20, 2014: The above image is an update with more time added.
+Compare it to the image below which was made with only 20 minutes of data shot at ISO 6400 (20×60 sec sub-images.)
+I took an additional 30 minutes of 3 minute sub-images at ISO 1600 and added it in, so the combined total is 50 minutes.

 Well, the big comet encounter of the year took place tonight, Oct 19, 2014 and Mars and Comet Siding Spring (C/2013 A1) both survived.
 LoL.
 Seriously, it was a very close encounter if you had darkness when it was closest.
 Here in southern Louisiana, it took place during daylight, so I had to catch it after closest approach as C/2013 A1 was bidding Mars farewell.